Wamba-OS/CS_3300_Project/README.md

 # CS_3300_Project
-School Project for Intro to Software CS_3300.
+School Project for CS 3300 Intro to Software Engineering.
 Excercise in Agile Development